roytam1/mirbsd-cvs/src/distrib/i386/common/install.md

 md_prep_disklabel() {
 	local _disk=$1

 	md_prep_fdisk $_disk

 	cat <<__EOT

-You will now create a MirBSD disklabel inside the MirBSD MBR partition.
-The disklabel defines how MirBSD splits up the MBR partition (rather, the whole disk) into MirBSD slices in which filesystems and swap space are created.
+You will now create an MirBSD disklabel inside the MirBSD MBR partition.
+The disklabel defines how MirBSD splits up the whole disc into slices in which filesystems and swap space are created and other operating systems' filesystems are mapped.

 The offsets used in the disklabel are ABSOLUTE, i.e. relative to the start of the disk, NOT the start of the MirBSD MBR partition.

-If you have created a split space, i.e. one partition of type 27 and one or more partitions of type (e.g.) DB, use the command b<return>0<return>*<return>
+If you have created a split space, i.e. one partition of type 27 and one or more partitions of type (e.g.) DB, use b<return>0<return>*<return>
 to enable using the entire disk for MirBSD.
-Be sure to create slices mapping the filesystems of any other operating systems in order to not overwrite them.
+Be sure to create slices mapping all other operating systems' filesystems to not overwrite them.

 __EOT